-Though the 84-year-old icon's comments racked up clicks across the internet, he's now apologizing for what he called "'wordvomit' & bad-mouthing."
+Though the 84-year-old icon's comments racked up clicks across the internet, he's now apologising for what he called "'wordvomit' & bad-mouthing."

 In a heartfelt statement shared to his Twitter account, Jones admitted that all six of his daughters — Rashida, Kidada, Martina, Jolie, Kenya, and Rachel — held a "family intervention" a couple weeks back to inform him that his messages on "racism, inequality, homophobia, poverty" were buried underneath all of the salacious tidbits he fed to the press.
 Leave it to Ann Perkins to help facilitate some much-needed soul searching!